abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Reflexivity](../04_order/reflexivity.svg)

-So it's official --- preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right).
+So it's official --- preorders are categories (sounds kinda obvious, especially after we also saw that preorders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right).

-And since partial orders and total orders are preorders too, they are categories as well.

-Orders are special types of categories (all orders are categories, but not all categories are orders).
+Preorders are special types of categories (all preorders are categories, but not all categories are preorders).
 Most categories have many different morphisms between given two objects.
 For example, in the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around.

 ![Orders compared to other categories](../04_order/order_category.svg)